11 Fun problem-solving activities for teams

 Hike the key and a list of clues around the room.
 Ask team members to solve all the clues to find the key and unlock the room to escape within the allotted time.
 Hide the clues and, most importantly, the key around the room.

 Ask all team members to enter the room and lock the door.
 Give them 30 minutes or 1 hour to find the key using the clues hidden in the room.
-This problem-solving activity can get your team going up and running as they race against the time to find a solution to the problem at hand.
+This problem-solving activity can get your team going as they race against the clock to find a solution to the problem at hand.

 How putting intensive efforts is essential to problem-solving